AvalonC/IS6200_CHAIN_group_project/README.md

 ## Prepare for Running the system

-Given we still need run a java file before the system run, I suggest you to run this application in the IDE.
+Given we still need to run a java file before the system run, I suggest you to run this application in the IDE.

 If you are using Windows 10/11 with WSL 2(It can only run on WSL 2), You need the following software:
 - HyperLedger Fabric Sample